14 Best San Diego Neighborhoods

 Encinitas is home to a wonderful historic downtown that residents and business owners have fought hard to preserve.
 The downtown area is home to surf shops, sidewalk cafes, restaurants, and record stores and acts as the center of life in Encinitas.
 There’s a thriving arts and culture scene in Encinitas, and the downtown La Paloma Theatre is where much of the action takes place.
 Whether it’s a movie, theatrical performance, or a live band, La Paloma is the place to be.

-In Encinitas, real estate options run from homes in golf course communities to those tucked away in a more rural setting.
+In Encinitas, real estate options run from homes in golf course communities to those tucked away in a more rural setting in Olivenhain.
 New Encinitas has a suburban feel, with many newer single-family homes on large lots.
 Older properties can be found close to galleries and shops, along the tree-lined streets of the Leucadia neighborhood.

 Summary: A tight-knit beachfront community that has something for everyone.